loftyyyy/MIDI-Machine/readme.md

 ## Note

 This project assumes you have a MIDI synthesizer or software soundfont to render the generated MIDI data into audible drum sounds.
+The other files are just my testing playground about the project, the main and important class is the MusicGenerator.java

 ## What I have learned
 I have learned how to hard code GUI, learned streams such as the intermediate and terminal operations and chaining them.
 I also learned the art of serialization, saving data and loading them (deserialization).